nrfconnect/sdk-nrf/include/nfc/tnep/tag.rst

 The buffers must be linked with the tag layer in the application.

-When the polling device writes a new NDEF message to the tag buffer, the application must inform the tag library by calling :cpp:func:`nfc_tnep_tag_rx_msg_indicate`.
+When the polling device writes a new NDEF message to the tag buffer, the application must inform the tag library by calling :c:func:`nfc_tnep_tag_rx_msg_indicate`.

 Defining TNEP services
 ======================